 The heart of this analysis is the calculation of the half axes and their lengths of the ellipse "best" surrounding the data set.
 This is done by determining the eigenvalues of the matrix representing the ellipse.
 Computing eigenvalues can be done on a quantum computer much faster than classically by means of quantum phase estimation and variational quantum eigensolvers.
-Thus, Quantum principal component analysis (Lloyd et al., 2014) is an algorithm we will use in our use case.
+Thus, Quantum principal component analysis [45] is an algorithm we will use in our use case.